taboege/tappp-header/ReadMe.md

 `libtap++` over `libperl++` are:

 - The TAP producer is isolated into a single library.
-- There is no compile-time boost dependency.
+- There is no compile-time boost (or other) dependency.
   Just pure C++17.

 What I consider to be unique advantages over `libtap++`:

 - `tappp.hpp` is just a single header, easy to include in projects.¹
-- It has been (cleanly!) written from scratch to use modern C++ features.
+- It has been (cleanly!) written from scratch to use modern C++ conveniences.
-- It supports subtests as a compatible TAP extension.
+- It supports subtests compatible with TAP.

-¹ The test suite is compiled and run either by maintainers or on installation of the software you care about.
+¹ The test suite of a project is compiled and run either by maintainers or on installation of the software you care about.
 If the tests pass, they are thrown away and the software is installed.
-As such, having a compile-time dependency on a full-blown shared library for producing TAP seems like overkill to me.
+As such, having a compile-time dependency on a full-blown shared library for producing TAP seems like useless overhead, especially since the object code isn't really shared all that much, and the library is highly templated anyway.

 ## TODO